milliff/milliff-read-replication/README.md

 Milliff, Aidan and Blair Read.
 2024.
 "Understanding Majoritarian Violence: Evidence from Hate Crimes and Crowd Violence in India."

-The replication package provides all the necessary resources and instructions to reproduce the experiments and results presented in the paper.
+The replication package provides all the necessary resources and instructions to reproduce the results presented in the paper.

 ## Table of Contents